Travel

 1732 N. Milwaukee Ave., Wicker Park

 Some Chicagoans swear that Small Cheval has the best burgers in the city.
-And it just got easier to test the theory since they opened a third location in Old Town, near the Gold Coast and Lincoln Park (the other two are located in the downtown Loop).
 The burger they’re known for is the “double stack,” two patties with cheddar cheese, dijonnaise, pickles, and two slices of maple-glazed bacon.
 The food menu is small (hamburgers, cheeseburgers, fries), so don’t come here for a salad.
 But when you’re craving a summertime burger outside on a picnic table with a pitcher of locally-made Half Acre microbrew, there’s no place better.

 Tied House